hinastory/hexo-oembed/README.md

 - Supports oEmbed Discovery
   - You can embed an oEmbed Discovery compatible site
   - You can check a permalink with [oEmbed Tester](http://oembed.frdnspnzr.de/)
-  - YouTube, Vimeo, SlideShare, Speaker Deck, CodePen, TED, pixiv and more!
+  - Vimeo, SlideShare, Speaker Deck, CodePen, TED, pixiv and more!
 - Supports oEmded endpoint configuration
   - You can embed an oEmbed compatible site(not support oEmbed Discovery) if you configure endpoint settings
   - You can find an oEmbed endpoint at [oEmbed site](https://oembed.com/#section7)